 Why is timothy hay for guinea pigs so popular?

 Timothy hay is what is known as a grass hay.
-And whilst there are other types of grass hays available, timothy hay is not only the easiest to get hold of, but is also one of the tastiest and palatable that you can give to your guinea pig.
+And whilst there are other types of grass hays available, timothy hay is not only the easiest to get hold of, but is also one of the tastiest and healthiest hay for your guinea pig.

 Top quality timothy hay for guinea pigs is not only tasty, but provides your pet with the vital fiber that he needs for good digestive health, as well as providing the daily dental workout that all piggies need.
 On top of this, the best quality timothy hay for guinea pigs is something that he’ll love eating, not to mention that it’s a natural food that’s very close to what a guinea pig would eat in the wild.